ndamatta/CSE210-BYU-Idaho/For PORTFOLIO/Hide Scripture/README.md

 Throughout the program, various programming concepts are showcased, including object creation and interaction, user input handling, data encapsulation, string manipulation, list management, randomization, and conditional logic.<br>
 Overall, the program offers a practical demonstration of interactive text manipulation.
 It underscores the developer's proficiency in string processing, object-oriented design, user interaction, and the implementation of conditional checks.<br>
 <br>
-Also, there is a .PDF file with the **UML design**, that's where I planned and designed my ideas and how I wanted the program to work before I actually started coding.
+Also, there is a PDF file with the **UML DESIGN**, that's where I planned and designed my ideas and how I wanted the program to work before I actually started coding.
 Even though the final design ended up a bit different, it worked as a mockup design of the main goal.